cndevil/miro-clone/CONTRIBUTE.md

 # feel free to do fork and PR

 each PR shold have <ISSUE_TYPE if any>:<Short meaning full Title> + <Issue Number if any >
 example : Fix: image resize issue #123

 also if you are assigned issue pls use issue number in branch exaple img-fix-issue-123

+hi